kehantan/labbook/docs/buffers_solutions/lb_broth.rst

 #.
 In a 2 L Erlenmeyer flask, dissolve 12.5 g of LB powder in 500 mL distilled water.
 Cover the mouth of the flask with aluminium foil.
 #.
 Autoclave.
 120 C, 15 mins.
 #.
 Wait until the LB broth cools down, then add 500 uL of Kanamycin stock solution into LB broth.
 #.
-Take around 50 mL of LB broth and store in a clean bottle.

-    * To be used as a blank for OD measuring in protein expression.

-#.
 Cover the mouth of the flask with aluminium foil and store on bench.

-**Note:**

-* For the ease of work, aside from preparing LB broth for large scale culture, prepare another smaller volume of LB broth in a 500 mL bottle used for various purpose such as small scale culture and as a blank for measuring the OD of the cultured bacteria.
-* For protein expression, prepare the LB broth 1 or 2 days before the actual expression work.
-Avoid preparing the broth too early to prevent contamination.